oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

 as token binding [@I-D.ietf-oauth-token-binding] or Mutual TLS for OAuth 2.0 [@I-D.ietf-oauth-mtls] in order to prevent token replay.
 Refresh tokens MUST be sender-constrained or use refresh token rotation as described in (#refresh_token_protection).

-It is also recommended to use end-to-end TLS whenever possible.
+It is recommended to use end-to-end TLS whenever possible.
+If TLS traffic needs to be terminated at an intermediary, refer to (#tls_terminating) for further security advice.

 ## Access Token Privilege Restriction